awsdocs/amazon-cloudwatch-user-guide/doc_source/edit_graph_dashboard.md

 1. To change the graph's title, select the title, enter a new title, and press ENTER\.

+1. To change the type of graph, choose **Graph options**\.
+You can then choose between a line graph, stacked area chart, bar chart, pie chart, or number\.

 1. To change the time range shown on the graph, choose either **custom** at the top of the graph, or one of the time periods to the left of **custom**\.

 1. To change the type of widget between separate lines on a graph, stacked lines on a graph, and a number, choose the box next to the right of **custom** and select either **Line**, **Stacked area**, or **Number**\.